 In this section, the NNPDA model is thoroughly described.
-As will be seen, this model fits into the real-time recognition models that are more similar to NNFSA and dynamical recognizers [Moore].
 The schematic diagram of the neural network pushdown automata (NNPDA) is shown in Fig. 3.
 This NNPDA, after being trained, will hopefully be able to represent the underlying grammar of the given training set (we assume that for each of our training sets there is a unique underlying grammar) and be able to correctly classify all unseen input strings generated by an unknown CFG.
 To use the NNPDA as a classifier, input strings are fed into the NNPDA one character a time, and the "error function" at the end of each string sequence decides the classification.
 It is important to note that all grammars and automata discussed in this paper are deterministic.